Orion-Flame204/Tensorflow-dynamic-HiddenLayer-creation/README.md

 # Tensorflow-dynamic-HiddenLayer-creation
 Uses a for loop to create hidden layers and a output layer.
 It is made to reduce hard coding. lookup sentdex machine learning with python #46 on youtube.

+If you would like to make suggestions on how to make better feel free to do so.

+If the code doesn't work properly just say something.